fs-jbracamonte/ai-coach-data-source-orchestrator/README.md

 ## Security Notes

-- **Never commit `config.json`** to version control - it contains sensitive credentials
+- **Never commit `.env` or `config.json`** to version control
+- **Never commit `service-account-key.json`** - keep it secure
-- The `.gitignore` file should include `config.json` to prevent accidental commits
+- The `.gitignore` file includes these files to prevent accidental commits
-- Store service account keys and SSH private keys securely
+- Store SSH private keys securely
-- Use environment variables for additional security when deploying
+- All sensitive credentials are now in the `.env` file
+- The `config.json` only contains non-sensitive configuration

 ## Common Date Ranges